ppy/osu-wiki/news/2020-04-07-mappers-report-march.md

 ## <a id=”within-bn-nat”></a>Within the Beatmap Nominators and NAT

 Just as last month, the BNG never rests.
-We always have new additions and old people retire.
-And this month is no exception!
+We always have new additions and retirements.
+This month is no exception!

 ### BN Additions